Are you considering taking out a fast cash loan? Before you borrow, take a careful look at your options.

 Other big problems can quickly snowball if you cannot repay your first payday loan.
 Expect to be charged a late fee for missing the payment and will need to take out a rollover loan to cover it.

 Want to learn more about why payday loans are seldom your best option?
 Check out this video:

 Installment Loan vs. Payday Loan: The Key Differences

-- Cost to borrow: Installment loans cost somewhere between 3% and 36%, while payday loans can range from 200% and 450%.
+- Cost to borrow: Installment loans range between 3% and 36%, while payday loans can range from 200% to 450%.

 Which One Should You Choose?

 Try to avoid payday loans at all costs.
 If you can qualify for an installment loan, it’s a far better financial solution.

 Other Alternatives to Payday Loans and Installment Loans

 Payday loans and installment loans are not the only loan options.
 Other alternative financial services might be more attractive for personal financial needs.